amit-tembhurnikar/amit-tembhurnikar/README.md

 2. ### Monte Carlo Simulation for Pricing Asian Options and Lookback Options.
+[Private Repository](https://github.com/amit-tembhurnikar/monte_carlo)

 Use the Euler-Maruyama Scheme for Simulating the under-stock price for option prices of two Exotic options, Asian Options and Lookback Options